sotte/pulse-learning/README.md

 10) than the DEBUG target, which is presumably due to disabling debug checks/output on the preprocessor level and optimizing the code aggressively (-O3).

+## Dependencies

+pulse-learning uses an [L-BFGS library](http://www.chokkan.org/software/liblbfgs/) for optimizing the feature weights.
+For Linux (at least Arch and Ubuntu) there are ready-made packages available.